SGDInstitute/apollo/content/collections/pages/mblgtacc/contact.md

         content:
           -
             type: text
             text: 'We''ll continue to announce important dates and highlight key information—for attendees, advisors, presenters, and sponsors—as the conference nears.
+Get these updates as soon as they''re publicly available by '
+          -
+            type: text
+            marks:
+              -
+                type: link
+                attrs:
+                  href: 'statamic://entry::dca874eb-b7c9-4175-828d-75840c0f89f1'
+                  rel: null
+                  target: null
+                  title: null
+            text: 'signing up to receive our emails'
+          -
+            type: text
-Get these updates as soon as they''re publicly available by signing up to receive our emails, using the "Stay Connected" form near the bottom of this page.'
+            text: ', using the "Stay Connected" form near the bottom of this page.'
       -
         type: paragraph
       -